Configure QuotaGuard as a proxy on your n8n HTTP Request node. Hand the static IP to IT. Every workflow request exits from the same address.

 What to Tell Your Client's IT Team

-Send them the IP address and the port your workflow calls on their API.
-If their firewall operates at Layer 4, they just need the IP and port.
-If it operates at Layer 7, they may also need the User-Agent header, but most API firewalls don't require that.
+Send them the two IP addresses and the destination port your workflow calls on their API.
+If their firewall operates at Layer 4, that's all they need.
+If it operates at Layer 7, they may also want the User-Agent header, but most API firewalls don't require that.

 QuotaGuard IPs are stable.
 They don't change unless you explicitly request a new one or change your plan.
-So this is a one-time conversation with their IT team, not an ongoing one.
+This is a one-time conversation with their IT team, not an ongoing one.

-QuotaGuard's Micro plan ($19/month) uses a shared IP pool.
+QuotaGuard's Starter plan ($19/month) uses a shared IP pool.
 Your IP is consistent for your account, but it's used by other QuotaGuard customers as well.
-For most API integrations, this works fine.
+For most API integrations this works fine.
 The IP is stable and predictable.

-If your client's security team pushes back on a shared IP (some enterprise environments require a dedicated IP that no other customer uses), QuotaGuard offers dedicated IPs on the Enterprise plan at $219/month.
+If your client's security team requires a dedicated IP that no other customer uses, that's the Enterprise plan at $219/month.
 For a single client integration, shared is usually sufficient.
-For a managed service or an agency running multiple client workflows, dedicated gives you cleaner separation.
+For an agency running multiple client workflows where clean IP separation matters, dedicated is worth it.

-If your integration runs in both directions and you need your client to send webhook events back to your n8n workflow, QuotaGuard's Shield product gives you a fixed inbound IP as well.
+If your integration runs in both directions and you need your client to send webhook events back to your n8n workflow, QuotaGuard Shield gives you a fixed inbound IP.
 You get a stable endpoint your client can target, and traffic tunnels through to your n8n instance.
-This is worth knowing about if you're building a two-way integration and don't want to expose your n8n Cloud webhook URL directly.
+Worth knowing about if you're building a two-way integration and don't want to expose your n8n Cloud webhook URL directly.

 When a Proxy Isn't the Right Answer

 If your client's API uses mutual TLS (mTLS) and requires certificate-based client authentication in addition to IP allowlisting, a standard HTTP proxy won't handle the certificate negotiation.
-That scenario usually calls for a more custom setup.
-But the majority of firewall allowlist requirements are IP-only, and a proxy handles them cleanly.
+That scenario needs a more custom setup.

 Fix It Once, Move On

 The rotating IP problem on n8n Cloud isn't a bug.
-It's just how shared cloud infrastructure works.
-The fix is straightforward: route your outbound requests through a static IP proxy, give your client the IP, get it allowlisted, and get back to building.
+It's how shared cloud infrastructure works.
+The fix is straightforward: configure the proxy credential, verify the IP, hand it to IT, and get back to building.

 QuotaGuard Static IP Blog